sutta » mn » Majjhima Nikāya 38

 So pacchābhattaṁ piṇḍapātapaṭikkanto nisīdati pallaṅkaṁ ābhujitvā, ujuṁ kāyaṁ paṇidhāya, parimukhaṁ satiṁ upaṭṭhapetvā.

-After the meal, they return from almsround, sit down cross-legged, set their body straight, and establish mindfulness in front of them.
+After the meal, they return from almsround, sit down cross-legged, set their body straight, and establish mindfulness in their presence.

 So abhijjhaṁ loke pahāya vigatābhijjhena cetasā viharati, abhijjhāya cittaṁ parisodheti;